National Tour of C.S. Lewis' THE GREAT DIVORCE to Play Alliance Theatre, Now thru 6/15

 Max McLean, Artistic Director of Fellowship for Performing Arts, announces that C.S.
-Lewis' THE GREAT DIVORCE will be presented from Thursday, June 5, through Sunday, June 15, at the Alliance Theatre, Woodruff Arts Center, 1280 Peachtree St. NE in Atlanta.
+Lewis' THE GREAT DIVORCE will be presented from tonight, June 5, through Sunday, June 15, at the Alliance Theatre, Woodruff Arts Center, 1280 Peachtree St. NE in Atlanta.
 This journey to Heaven and Hell is a provocative exploration of human nature, featuring vivid characters drawn with Lewis' trademark wit.

 THE GREAT DIVORCE National Tour premiered in Phoenix and is touring across the country in 2014.
 The Arizona Republic raved that THE GREAT DIVORCE is "Fascinating...Brings Lewis to life with lively wit and generous humor!" and World Magazine hailed the production as "World class theater.
 Rises to the challenge, raising questions of eternal significance with disarming ease.
 Fantastic!"
 The Charleston City Paper called it "Brilliant...a joy to watch!"

 Fellowship for Performing Arts also produces the nationally acclaimed hit THE SCREWTAPE LETTERS, which will soon enter the fourth year of its national tour appearing in over 50 major cities throughout the United States.
 Over 400,000 theatergoers have seen THE SCREWTAPE LETTERS on tour and in successful sit-down productions in New York, Chicago and Washington, D.C.
 Following the overwhelming success of THE SCREWTAPE LETTERS, McLean conceived the idea to adapt THE GREAT DIVORCE for the stage.